Frequently Asked Questions

 SOBATAM enables your group to enhance its member death benefits for a modest increase in the average monthly contributions.
 The benefit increases from $5000 to $15000.
 With an average monthly cost of $11/member, the group can pay SOBATAM contributions out of the group solidarity fund by increasing the monthly contribution to solidarity fund by $1 to $3 without sacrificing any of the other existing benefits.
 The group can also benefit from exchange of information with other groups in the SOBATAM network.

-Beneficiaries are people you entrusted to receive and handle the Solidarity Contribution from the SOBATAM network when you pass away.
-The presumption is that this contribution will be used to pay for expenses related to the funerals and/or other financial burden resulting from your death.
+NSC (Network Solidarity Contribution) Recipients are people entrusted with receiving and handling the the NSC a deceased member qualifies for.
+The presumption is that the NSC will be used to pay for expenses related to the funerals and/or other financial burden resulting from the death of the member and to carry out the last wishes of the member.

-You can designate as beneficiary or beneficiaries any person or group of people you trust to carry out your wishes.
-However, depending on your relations with the beneficiaries, the rules are different:
+You can designate as NSC recipient any person or group of people you trust to carry out your wishes.
+However, depending on your relations with the recipients, the rules are different:

 No. They cannot join in general except your stepchildren.
 Only your children, stepchildren, spouse, father and mother can join if they are not of Cameroonian descent, and you must be a member of Cameroonian descent.